In this article

 • Any records of insolvency or bankruptcy

-Credit cards typically update your report at the end of each billing cycle, which can vary from 28 to 31 days depending on your card.
-If your credit report and credit card balance don’t match, it’s usually not a problem—just check back after it updates to find your latest information.
+Credit cards typically update your report at the end of each billing cycle, which can vary between about 28 to 31 days.
+If your credit report and credit card balance don’t match, it’s usually not a problem—just check back after it updates to find the latest information.

-Note that unlike consumer credit reports, your business credit report is publicly available.
+Note that unlike personal credit reports, your business credit report is publicly available.
 That doesn’t mean just anyone can look at it, though.
-Usually, it’s entities like creditors and lenders, government agencies, or insurance companies that'll pay to view your business credit report.
-Just be mindful that unlike your personal credit report, you don’t need to provide authorization, so it’s worth monitoring your report regularly.
+Usually it’s entities like creditors and lenders, government agencies, or insurance companies that will pay to view your business credit report.

 Why your business should have a business credit card